 Power Engineering Online Learning – Anytime, Anywhere

-- Accredited by regulatory agencies such as Technical Safety BC
+- Accepted by regulatory agencies such as Technical Safety BC

-- Assignments and tests are based on the syllabi of the Interprovincial Certificate Examinations
+- Quizzes and assignments are based on the syllabi of the interprovincial certification examinations

-- Personalized help from experienced instructors via e-mail, web-conferencing, telephone, or drop-in assistance
+- Personalized help from experienced instructors via email, online conferencing, telephone, or in-person assistance (by appointment).

-- BCIT Power Engineering has the lowest tuition fees in Western Canada.
+- BCIT Power Engineering has the most affordable fees in Western Canada.